addcarwidgets logoAdd Car Widgets

 Can I have different CarPlay wallpapers in different cars?

-Yes — the CarPlay wallpaper, like the widget stack and the startup sound, is stored per-vehicle.
+Yes — the CarPlay wallpaper, like the widget stack, is stored per-vehicle.
 You can have one wallpaper in your daily commuter, a different one in a rental, and a third in a family member's car when you plug in.
 Settings → General → CarPlay shows each connected vehicle separately.
 Custom wallpapers set through a third-party app are also per-vehicle.

 Build your CarPlay